 It will mainly cost your setting staff time – but you may wish to update your processes and systems which could mean an investment.

-Will all staff need to know this?
+Will all nursery staff need to know about GDPR?

 It’s useful that everybody is aware of GDPR and what it means.
 All staff that handle data need to know more about the regulation.
 NDNA recommends each setting appointing a lead person who is the designated data controller.
 They can work with all other staff who are designated as data handlers.

 It’s also important that all staff can answer parents’ queries about how their data will be used and stored.
 Make sure you are clear about the benefits this will give and also your legal obligations regarding safeguarding the children.